SO YOU ARE PARENTING A TEENAGER? LUCKY YOU!

 Sooner or later we have to accept this new reality – that we are no longer playing the starring role in this part of their motion picture called Life.

-The teenage years is when our kids finally learn to think for themselves on a grander scale and try to discover their special place in the world.
+The teenage years are when our kids finally learn to think for themselves on a grander scale and try to discover their special place in the world.

 They desperately want to be independent, even though we both know that for a while longer our teenagers will still be partly dependent on us (and we all secretly cherish that, don’t we?
 Some of us are not ready to let go just yet on the other side).